Founded on Generosity

 However, we are living in challenging times.
 The income Wangapeka receives from accommodation and subscriptions covers the operation of the centre, but severely restricts our ability to keep the infrastructure of the Centre in good condition, let alone to foster our continued emergence.
 Over the past five years we have covered our costs, but our current trajectory is not sustainable if we are to maintain the Centre as a place of sanity and refuge for times to come.

 As with all challenges, the key to moving forward is to expand one’s view and see the opportunities they carry in tow.
-The Wangapeka Board sees this present challenge as an opportunity to strengthen our expression of dana, as well as the other paramita.
+The Wangapeka Board of Trustees sees this present challenge as an opportunity to strengthen our expression of dana, as well as the other paramita.
 An opportunity to ‘walk the talk’ – to more closely align our operations with the principles of Dharma, while still ‘taking care of business’.

 Dana is a giving and receiving flow of generosity.
 By inviting those who can afford it to make a financial contribution in support of these and the other wholesome activities at the centre, we hope to reinvigorate the full cycle of dana in the wider community.